anhinga/late-2022-julia-drafts/dmm-port-from-clojure/using-Zygote/README.md

 ```

 However, the derivatives through the up-movement are getting lost; the way I am playing with
-functions is too complicated for Zygote, so I should modify this part of the code.
+functions is too complicated for Zygote, so I should modify this part of the code. _(That conjecture
+turned out to be incorrect, the error is in something else.)_

 Currently I have the following preliminary sketch